Finding The Opportunities In Problems

 It is only when we can be sufficiently intimate with ourselves that we can be comfortable with others.
 Self-intimacy means feeling connected to all parts of ourselves and the full range of our experiences – especially those parts that we may dislike or that make us feel uncomfortable, ashamed, or vulnerable.
 This means having the courage to embrace whatever we find, including painful judgments we hold about ourselves or others.

 The path of self-discovery unfolds as we travel upon it.
 In psychotherapy, the core of this inquiry is self-reflection: looking deep within.
-However, we can often only really see ourselves in the mirror provided by another.
-The framework of empathic understanding and support provided by the psychotherapeutic relationship can enable you to see yourself more clearly.
+Often we can only really see ourselves in the mirror provided by another.
+The framework of the psychotherapeutic relationship enables you to see yourself more clearly.

 Thinking Outside The Box